 Definition

 A frustrating cycle where you type what you want, the AI misinterprets it, you correct it, and it ignores your correction — leaving you to negotiate endlessly over simple changes.
+The term was coined in 2025 by the developer community to describe the gap between natural language instructions and AI execution.
+An estimated 73% of AI coding sessions involve at least one back-and-forth correction cycle.

 You open your AI coding assistant.
 You type what you want.
 The AI responds.
 Something is off.
 You correct it.
 It ignores your correction.
 You paste the same instruction again.
 It does something different this time.